-Changes requirements of customers new technologies expanding the product range, requirements for increasing flexibility etc. often require a change in production or logistics system.
+Changes requirements of customers increase productions performancenew technologies and modernization of machine devices, change of product range, requirements to increase flexibility, layout optimization and material flows, plant relocation or part thereof construction of a new greenfield plant etc. often require a change, respectively. designing a production or logistics system.
 Whether it is a minor or significant change, oriented locally or comprehensively, it is beneficial to approach the search for a solution - to design the new system systematically.

-For design production and logistic systems the following approach has been proven in cooperation with industrial companies:
+In designing production and logistics systems, the following approach has been proven in cooperation with industrial companies:

 Quick scan of current state

 Knowing the true baseline will greatly reduce design and implementation time and contribute to reducing transformation costs.
 The system to be changed needs to be known through numbers and facts before it is possible to design and implement changes to meet your expectations.
 Quickly check the baseline to see if: